The Rich Slave

 The Rich Slave is a silent film released in 1921.
 It was directed by Romaine Fielding and written by Lloyd Lonergan.
 It was a Jaxon Film Corp. productions.

-Synopsis
+Plot

 No. 17 is the only name of orphan Gladys Claypool in the unhappy charge, with others, of a brutal superintendent.
 Her freedom is sought, however, by financiers eager for the possession of some valuables to which she is entitled.
 A nurse agrees to help them in exchange for a sum of money, and the superintendent intervenes, hoping for a cut of the nurse's profit.
 The girl suffers greatly, and her life is threatened; but she meets a young man who helps her.
 He goes West, and the plotters try to remove him in a train wreck, but he survives to find the girl's grandfather and proof of her clear title to the disputed property.